Knowledge Representation in AI and Its Significance in Business

 Artificial Intelligence

 Now, just suppose that you are trying to teach it to a machine.
-It is a major challenge as you will require enormous knowledge in order to feed this to the machine.
-Even trivial situations, such as the lifting of a pen out of the desk, will require a large collection of rules and descriptions.
+It is a major challenge as you will require enormous knowledge to feed this to the machine.
+Even trivial situations, such as lifting a pen out of the desk, will require a large collection of rules and descriptions.

 That is where ‘Knowledge Representation in AI’ comes in – it is the key to all that work.
 In this case, knowledge representation is crucial to the configuration of the environment and provides all the necessary information to the system.
 It is a kind of guiding light that opens the potential of the machine.